aleszu/oilandwater/README.md

 ### Sort NET_LOSS_BBLS by highest to lowest

 We want to see which crude oil spills were the largest in this dataset, so click NET_LOSS_BBLS and click "Sort Z -> A" (Notice that COMMODITY_RELEASED_TYPE has a green filter and only CRUDE OIL rows are appearing.
+Now you know how I got the top 20 largest spills since 2010.

 ![alt text](http://aleszu.com/workshops/sheets-oilwater2.png)